Rules govern the amendment and renewal of remote monitoring service contracts.

 If you do not wish to automatically renew your contract when it expires, be sure to inform the service provider in the prescribed time period, prior to the renewal date.

-The service provider must inform you in writing of the end date of the contract at least two months in advance.
+Besides, the service provider must inform you in writing of the end date of the contract at least two months in advance.
 This can be done by email or by letter.
 This rule does not apply to contracts of 60 days or less.

 Filing a complaint